 The wrist is composed of eight floating bones called carpals.
 These bones are connected to one another by strong, flexible bands of connective tissue known as ligaments.
 A sprained wrist occurs when any of the ligaments in the wrist are injured.
 Wrist Sprains are quite common and can range in severity.
 Based on the degree of injury to the ligament, a wrist sprain will be categorized as either Grade 1 for mild sprains (overly stretched), Grade 2 for moderate sprains (partially torn), or Grade 3 severe sprains (fully torn ligament).

-What causes wrist sprains?
+What causes Wrist Sprain?

-What are symptoms of a wrist sprain?
+What are the symptoms of Wrist Sprain?

 How can Dr. Knight help you with wrist sprains?

 While mostly mild, and seldom requiring surgery to fix, wrist sprains can be tricky, and may often have caused much more damage than is apparent.
 It is important for them to be treated as soon and as comprehensively as possible to avoid any lasting, chronic pain or malformation of the joint.
 Dr. Knight is one of the premier national wrist specialists with extensive experience in advanced wrist arthroscopy.